 Since Journeys campers will spend time on a bus each day, children may bring with them things to do during travel, including electronics, if they wish.
 Anything that children bring with them is only for use on the bus and is not the responsibility of Belmont Day School or its staff.

-If your child is interested in our program but you anticipate s/he will need assistance in participating fully, please contact the director to determine if Belmont Day is the right fit and, if so, how to make your child’s experience successful.
+If your child is interested in our program but you anticipate they will need assistance in participating fully, please contact the director to determine if Belmont Day is the right fit and, if so, how to make your child’s experience successful.